winston86zhu/haas-ewmba/midterm.md

 * Satisfice: People make decisions that are good enough, rather than optimal.

 ### Confirmation Bias
+Tendency to seek out information that confirms our beliefs and ignore information that contradicts them.
 1. **Confirmation trap**: Seeking out information that confirms our beliefs.
   * e.g. M&A: Buyers gather data to support their decision to buy and overlook data that suggests otherwise.
   * e.g. Personnel decisions: Managers focus on the positive aspects of a candidate and ignore the negative aspects.